-See our Tips and Guidelines page to get an idea of what you should bring with you on the trail.
-Some of the most important items are water, food, and sunscreen.
-Dehydration can be one of the most considerable dangers you might encounter while hiking but is also one of the easiest to avoid.
-No matter the length of your hike, it’s always a good idea to bring some food with you, even something small, like a granola bar or nuts (they call it “trail mix” for a reason).
+Some important items to bring with you are water, food, and sun protection.
+Dehydration can happen year-round so be sure to take plenty of water breaks.
+No matter the length of your hike, it’s always a good idea to bring some food with you, even something small, like a granola bar or nuts to keep your energy up.

 2. Dress appropriately

 Long pants are great for hiking, as they can protect you from ticks, mosquito bites, poison oak, etc. Staying on designated paths and trails will also help you avoid these.
 Wear comfortable and sturdy close-toed shoes.
 Unless there is a lot of rain and slippery conditions, you probably won’t need hiking shoes to enjoy the trails managed by the Open Space Authority.
 Comfortable, athletic shoes should work fine for most people.
 Hats are also recommended, especially when hiking locally in sunny California.
 But it doesn’t hurt to bring a rain jacket or poncho during the cold months in case the weather changes after you leave the house.